 Optional Full Work for Choreography and Film based artists:

 For those artists that work in choreography or film mediums, there is an option to submit a full work as supplemental viewing material that is optional for the Adjudicators to view.
-The complete work may be of any length, can be a complete version of one of your work samples or a different work.
+The complete work may be any length (though we do recommend trying to limit the work to 20 minutes max), can be a complete version of one of your work samples or a different work.
 The Adjudicators have limited time to review your full length work and it is helpful to indicate your preferred viewing sections of the supplemental material.

 It is strongly recommended that the applicant submit contrasting work samples in terms of genre and style and work samples that highlight their range of artistic abilities.
 Competitive applicants, in general, do the following: